qkunst/collectiemanagement/report.md

     works with theme in hidden super collection should fail on theme in other collection

+WorkSet
+  has and belongs to many works
+  requires a type
+  scopes
+    .accepts_appraisals
+      should return only diptych
+  validations
+    cannot have works exist in two appraisable sets can have works exist in a multiple sets that are not all appraisable instance methods
+    #appraisable?
+    #can_be_accessed_by_user?(user)
+      only work1
+        returns true for admin
+        returns false for user1
+        returns true for appraiser
+        returns false for collection_with_works_child_user
+        returns true for collection_with_works_user
+      work1, work2, work7
+        returns true for admin
+        returns false for user1
+        returns true for appraiser
+        returns false for collection_with_works_child_user
+        returns false for collection_with_works_user
+    #most_specific_shared_collection
+      returns single work's collection as base
+      returns shared collection as base
+      returns shared parent collection as base
+      returns nil when nothing shared

+WorkSetType
+  add some examples to (or delete) /Users/murb/Documents/Zakelijk/Projecten/QKunst/source-collectiemanagement/spec/models/work_set_type_spec.rb (PENDING: Not yet implemented)

 Work
   instance methods
     #all_work_ids_in_collection
       sorts by default on inventory and id can sort on super collection
+    #appraisable?
+      should return true by default
+      should return false on a work part of a diptych
     #artist_#{index}_methods
       should have a first artist
       should return nil when no artist is found at index